McFateM/alma-export-to-CSV/README.md

    - Enter your Alma API key in the "Alma API Key" field
    - Or set `ALMA_API_KEY` in your `.env` file to pre-fill this field

-2. **Search for Titles**:
+2. **Select CSV File**:
+   - Click "Select CSV File" button
+   - Choose a CSV file containing MMS IDs
-   - Enter a title search query in the "Title Search" field
+   - The file name will appear in the text field
-   - Example: "digital collection" or "annual report"

 3. **Export**:
-   - Click "Search and Export" button
+   - Click "Export Records" button
-   - The app will search for matching digital titles
+   - The app will retrieve all records from Alma for the given MMS IDs
    - Results will be exported to a CSV file with timestamp: `alma_export_YYYYMMDD_HHMMSS.csv`
+   - Check the status messages for progress updates

+## Logging

+The application creates detailed logs in the `logs/` directory:
+- Each run creates a new log file: `logs/alma_export_YYYYMMDD_HHMMSS.log`
+- Console output shows INFO level and above
+- Log files contain DEBUG level details including:
+  - API requests and responses
+  - MARC field extraction
+  - CSV export progress
+  - Error details with stack traces

 ## CSV Output Format